shin0biX/shin0biX/README.md

 <div align="center">

-### *Still learning.
-Still building.*
+### 💭 *Build.
+Break.
+Understand.
+Improve.*

-Every project teaches me something new—whether it's a better way to build a system or a better understanding of how one works.
+I'm documenting the journey through the things I build and the systems I learn about.

-**Thanks for stopping by. 👋**
+**Thanks for stopping by.**

 </div>